TQNL/Extract-Components-Library/README.md

 ### Problem with New System

-The transition to item components posed a challenge: commands fail if an item lacks a "components" field.
+The transition to item components posed a challenge: commands **in macro functions** fail if an item lacks a "components" field.
 To avoid command failures, the data pack offers a solution to streamline macro functions, reducing redundancy and inefficiency.

 ### Extract Components Library Functionality